Sapperton Tunnel on the Thames & Severn Canal is the third longest canal tunnel in the United Kingdom at 2.17 miles (3.49km).

 The graphic below shows a longitudinal section of the tunnel.
 The scale of the vertical axis is 7 times that of the horizontal to provide a more meaningful profile.

 The brown vertical lines represent approximate positions of tunnel construction shafts.
-Some of these are referred to as Air Shafts on OS maps.
+Some of these are referred to as Air Shafts on Ordnance Survey maps.

 The two sections of the tunnel shaded red denote unstable rock formations (Fuller's Earth), and these sections are fully lined with brick or stone

 The blocks of grey shading within the tunnel denote areas of known wall and roof falls, with a total blockage near the Daneway end.